-Barr, a Republican, was the representative for Pennsylvania's 14th congressional district from 1883 to 1885.
+Barr was the representative for Pennsylvania’s 14th congressional district and was a Republican.
+He served from 1883 to 1885.

 From Dec 1881 to Mar 1885, Barr missed 307 of 683 roll call votes, which is 44.9%.
 This is much worse than the median of 29.1% among the lifetime records of representatives serving in Mar 1885.
 The chart below reports missed votes over time.